funilrys/PyFunceble/docs/source/code.rst

 Problematic
 -----------

-Indeed, as we do not want to have collision between older and new file, we choosed to create a logic which clean the output directory automatically.
+How can we clean the :code:`output/` directory so we do not have collision between old and new files ?

 Code documentation
 ------------------